nabto/edge-device-webrtc/README.md

 dependencies needs to be defined seperately in whatever buildsystem which is then used.
 This is out of scope for this documentation.

-### H264 feed from FIFO File Descriptor
+### H264+PCMU feed from FIFO File Descriptor

-The demo can read a raw H264 feed from a FIFO file descriptor.
+The demo can read a raw H264 video and PCMU audio feeds from FIFO file descriptors.
 This feature is advanced usage and comes with several limitations, so you must read the documentation carefully before using this.
 As such, this section will assume you are familiar with using the demo from more basic usage.

 **limitations:**
  * This example is based on unix file descriptors
  * The example feeds requires Gstreamer or FFMPEG installed
- * The example feeds are based on v4l2 webcam at `/dev/video0`, but can be any video source.
+ * The example video feed is based on v4l2 webcam at `/dev/video0`, but can be any video source.
+ * The example audio feed is based on pulsesrc, but can be any audio source.
- * The example only supports sending a H264 video feed.
-No downstream video, and no audio.
+ * The example only supports sending a H264 video feed and a PCMU audio feed.
+No downstream feeds are supported.
- * The feed must use the byte-stream format specified in Annex B of the [ITU-T H.264 Recommendation](https://www.itu.int/rec/T-REC-H.264-202108-I/en).
+ * The video feed must use the byte-stream format specified in Annex B of the [ITU-T H.264 Recommendation](https://www.itu.int/rec/T-REC-H.264-202108-I/en).

-A test feed can be created using Gstreamer after creating the FIFO file descriptor:
+A test video feed can be created using Gstreamer after creating the FIFO file descriptor:

 ```
 mkfifo /tmp/video.fifo